 How do I get to see my Health Records?

-You should write to the Medical Records Department.
+You should write to the Freedom of Information Office.
 You will then be sent the appropriate application form for completion and return to Mercy University Hospital.
 The consent of the consultant in charge of your care will be sought prior to the disclosure of information.

 Will I see all of the Information in the Health Records?

 The Data Protection Act gives rights of access, but also the right of the record holder to withhold any information, which may cause serious harm to physical or mental health, or identify a third party.
 The record holder does not have to disclose the fact that information has been withheld.